What are some of the biggest consequences of PCI non-compliance for businesses? Continue reading to learn more!

 Between 20,000 and 1 million card transactions per year.

 Additionally, it is important to keep in mind that all penalties that banks or payment processors suffer as a result of PCI non-compliance will be transmitted to the company that’s guilty of it.
 This can have a negative impact on the relationship between the financial entity and the company.

 For this reason, it’s extremely important to use a Level-1 Payment Gateway that fully complies with PCI-DSS not only to ensure the security of your transactions, but also to help you maintain your good relationship with customers and financial entities.

 2. Infringement consequences

-Even the companies in compliance with the security standard PCI-DSS can suffer data breaches.
-If your company has suffered a breach where card information of any bank card holder has been endangered, you can expect the following penalties:
+Infringement consequences are another possible negative outcome of PCI non-compliance.
+If a company has suffered a breach in which card information of any cardholder has been endangered, it can expect the following penalties: